-Whether you need bulk or individual packaging, our engineers can help design a porous foam product perfect for your ideas.
+Whether you need bulk or individual packaging, our engineers can help design a porous foam solution specific to your design.

-- Filter – Filtration properties allow for therapeutic techniques such as using a suction dressing to remove excess exudation while treating acute or chronic wounds and highly sensitive second- and third-degree burns.
+Filtration properties allow for therapeutic techniques such as using a suction dressing to remove excess exudation while treating acute or chronic wounds or highly sensitive second and third-degree burns.
 Foam allows the wound edges to be drawn together, reducing the chance of edema and infections.
-Adding a carbon additive helps with odor.
+Adding a carbon additive can also help with odor.